 The action of a single justice may be reviewed by the court.

 (e) Form of Documents; Number of Copies.
-The form of all documents relating to motions must comply with the requirements of Rule 25, if applicable, and Rule 32.
-If filed by mail or third-party commercial carrier, seven copies of all documents relating to motions must be filed with the original, but the court may require that additional copies be furnished.
+The form of all documents relating to a motion must comply with the requirements of Rule 25, if applicable, and Rule 32.
+If filed by mail or third-party commercial carrier, one copy of all documents relating to a motion must be filed with the original motion.
 One electronic copy of all documents relating to a motion must be filed if the motion is filed electronically.

 (f) Motion to Dismiss Based on Ground Appeal Not Authorized by Law.
 Unless otherwise ordered by the court, the filing of a motion to dismiss based on the ground that the appeal is not authorized by law tolls the time for filing briefs on the merits.
 If the motion is denied, the running of the time for filing briefs on the merits resumes upon notice of entry of the order.

 This rule is taken from Fed.R.App.P.
 27. It contemplates that most procedural matters will be determined by a single justice of the court.

 Rule 27 was revised, effective March 1, 2003.
 The language and organization of the rule were changed to make the rule more easily understood and to make style and terminology consistent throughout the rules.

 Subdivision (b) was amended, effective March 1, 2011, to increase the time for a party to respond to a motion from 10 to 14 days.

 Subdivision (e) was amended, effective October 1, 2014, to conform the rule to electronic filing.